runtyalien/LIVEr/frontend/README.md

-# Getting Started with Create React App
+# Frontend for Product Tracking App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the basic frontend code for the app that I have created

 ## Available Scripts